CyberCamell/testdev/ARABIC_SETUP_GUIDE.md

 ### 8. Troubleshooting

 **If Arabic text still shows as symbols:**
-1. Ensure you've run `flutter gen-l10n`
+1. Try hot restart instead of hot reload
 2. Check that Google Fonts is properly loaded
 3. Verify the device/emulator supports Arabic text rendering
-4. Try hot restart instead of hot reload
+4. Ensure internet connection for Google Fonts to download

 **If layout issues occur in RTL:**
 1. Check that widgets use `Directionality.of(context)`